odcambc/dumpling/README.md

 CONDA_SUBDIR=osx-64 conda env create --file dumpling_env.yaml
 ```

+You will also need to set the "samtools_local" variable in the config yaml to "true" to tell the pipeline to use this local version.

 If the environment installed and activated properly,
 edit the configuration files in the `config` directory as needed.
 Then run the pipeline with: